Biden has delivered just 8% of the funding he campaigned on for climate, infrastructure, and health

 That said, most Americans support Biden’s infrastructure and reconciliation legislation.
 By leaning into big, non-military spending programs, Biden can probably claw back some public support.

 The problem is that one of Biden’s two main staple spending bills hasn’t passed yet and may not pass at all.
 If it does, it’ll only be half its original value, at most.
-The bill that did pass was 1) leverage to pass the other, larger bill and now that leverage is gone, 2) itself gutted by over three-quarters.
+The bill that did pass was 1) leverage to get the larger bill passed, and 2) itself gutted by over three-quarters.
+Biden’s earlier decision to split his domestic agenda into two bills is looking increasingly misguided.

 Correlation: Biden cutting his agenda and approval rating